CyVerse-Validate/Quickstart-Guide/docs/syngenta_stampede.md

 # Tutorial for running Validate on Stampede using a sample data set.

-- Accessing Stampede
+## Using Agave:

+The Agave API provides a set of CLI tools for accessing the Cyverse data store and running apps on Stampede.
+Comprehensive instructions for configuring your client may be found [here](https://github.com/iPlantCollaborativeOpenSource/cyverse-sdk).

+## Downloading from github

-- Cloning from git
+* Cloning from git

-- Syngenta data w/ wget
+* Syngenta data w/ wget

-- Submitting a job to SLURM
+* Submitting a job to SLURM

-- Working w/ outputs
+* Working w/ outputs